ShaunCurtis/Blazr.Clean/Data.md

 It defines a single `DbSet` for the the `WeatherForecast` data table.

-The application implements database access through an IDbContextFactory defined DI service as follows:
+The application implements database access through an IDbContextFactory defined as a DI service as follows:

 ```csharp
 builder.Services.AddDbContextFactory<InMemoryDbContext>(options => options.UseInMemoryDatabase("TestDb"));